sopanha09/weather-react-app/doc/convention.md

 - `public` : Contains static : index.html, manifest.json and robots.txt
 - `src` : Contains the main source code for your application.
 It contains component `main.js` and `main.css`

 ## React code conventions

 ### Naming convention

 - `Components` : Use descriptive and meaningful names for React components.
 Use PascalCase(capitalizing the first letter of each word) for component names.

 - `Files` : Name your files using PascalCase, matching the component name.
 For example, if you have a component named UserCard, the file should be named UserCard.js.

+## Reflection

 ### Building a weather app in ReactJS

 - `Set up the project`: Start by creating a new React application using Create React App.
 - `Styling`: Choose a styling write by CSS.
+- `useEffect Hook`: The useEffect hook accepts a function that will run after every render of component by defalt.
+For example, let's say we need to fetch weather data for a city.
+We take the name as input from the user and then fetch data from OpenWeatherAPI.
 - `Retrieving weather data`: To fetch weather data, you will need to make API calls to a weather service provider like OpenWeatherMap or WeatherBit.
 You can use the fetch function in JavaScript to send a GET request to the weather API and retrieve the weather information as JSON.
 Here's an example of a function that retrieves weather data using the OpenWeatherMap API:

 Declare api outside function :